 "American women tend to be more attracted to products that provide instant gratification and would do anything to conceal imperfections," Berthelot explains.
 But the French way is "less is more."

-To learn how to make our skincare routines a little chicer, we asked three French skincare gurus to give it to us straight: Keep scrolling to discover the six American products a French skincare expert would never recommend (plus, what to use instead)!
+To learn how to make our skincare routines a little chicer, we asked three French skincare gurus to give it to us straight: Keep scrolling to discover the six top products a French skincare expert would recommend (and what they say you should avoid).

 When American women get a pimple, generally our first instinct is to do whatever it takes to kill it as quickly as possible: We'll lance it, squeeze it, laser it, dry it out with spot treatments, and we'll even go to the derm and get it injected with cortisone.
 But the French are way more relaxed about blemishes.
 According to Berthelot, drying lotions have no place in the French skincare routine.
 If pimples happen, they let them run their course, using a tinted moisturizer or BB cream in the meantime "to treat the skin while covering any blemishes."